david-luison-starkey/bash-annotations/README.md

 * Annotations with a POST trigger condition will not be invoked if the annotated type is called at the very end of the script (as the POST listeners require some other command being invoked to detect the prior invocation of the target type).

 * Only one @inject annotation can annotate a function.
-This is because the last @inject listed annotation will override previous injections (as @inject re-declares the annoated function with the injected code).
+This is a bug.
 ```bash
 # This will be overriden by the annotation below it
 @override_injection